Master the Oklahoma Twister Quilt Block: A Confident Beginner's Guide to Perfect Pinwheels 🌀

 Repeat for a total of four units.

-To complete the quarters, arrange the sewn and cut units into rows.
+To complete the quarters, arrange the sewnn units and a #4 rectangle as shown below.

 Stitch them together, pressing the SA out from the center (blue arrows).